 Tracks in Time

-In the center of the Main Gallery, Stories Under the Stars is an inviting space for visitors of all ages to sit beside a glowing fire and listen to recorded stories from Estes Park pioneers.
-Then, enjoy viewing a vintage film in the Park Theatre.
+The Estes Park Museum connects the beautiful natural features of the area to the growth and development of this unique mountain community.
+In the Main Gallery, explore historic images and artifacts that tell the story of Estes Park.
+Examine an authentic 1909 model EX Stanley Steamer Runabout, view work by local artists, and interact in the Highcountry Hangout family space.
+Stories Under the Stars is an inviting space for visitors of all ages to sit beside a glowing camp fire and listen to tales from Estes Park pioneers.
+Then, enjoy a historic silent film in the Park Theatre.

-Step outside of the main building to explore two historical structures: the 1908 Cobb-Macdonald cabin and the National Park Service Headquarters Building.
-The cabin is a typical turn-of-the-twentieth-century rustic home and displays modest furniture and decorations.
-The National Park Service Headquarters Building served as the center of affairs for Rocky Mountain National Park when it was downtown from 1915 to 1923.
-Today, the building hosts temporary exhibits.
+Step outside the Main Gallery to explore two historic structures.
+The 1908 Cobb-Macdonald cabin is a typical turn-of-the-twentieth-century rustic home that displays modest furniture and decorations.
+The Historic Boyd Building served as the first headquarters to Rocky Mountain National Park downtown Estes Park from 1915 to 1923, Today, the building hosts temporary exhibits.

 Contact the Museum: